Samir-Kesare/OpsTree-Documentation-/Terraform/Testing/Unit Testing/README.md

 * **Focus on Small Units:** Unit tests should focus on testing individual Terraform resources, modules, or configuration blocks in isolation.
 Keep the scope of each test small to ensure clarity and maintainability.
 * **Continuous Refinement:** Continuously refine and update your unit tests as your Terraform configurations evolve.
 Regularly review and refactor tests to maintain effectiveness and keep pace with changes in your infrastructure.
 * **Test Idempotency:** Verify that your Terraform configurations are idempotent by testing multiple apply operations and ensuring that the resulting infrastructure remains consistent.

 ***
+## Conclusion

+Overall, Terraform unit testing plays a vital role in ensuring the reliability and stability of infrastructure deployments managed through Terraform configurations.
+With the introduction of the native Terraform testing framework, developers now have a powerful tool at their disposal to comprehensively test Terraform configurations and behaviors.

+***
 ## Contact Information